lukephills/sikky/README.md

 This library is ideal for libraries that export a single file.

-### Will this boilerplate always support the last on the market?
+### Will this boilerplate always support the latest technology and specs on the market?

 Yes.
 It will always be up-to-date.